Skip to content

 --noMetaSSLboolfalseDisable SSL for metadata server connectionsInternal

-2. Checksum Grouping: For groups of 3+ files, computes xxhash64 checksums concurrently to sub-group candidates.
+2. Checksum Grouping: For groups of 3+ unique inodes, computes xxhash64 checksums concurrently to sub-group candidates.
 For pairs, this step is skipped.

-3. Byte Verification: Performs a byte-for-byte comparison of each candidate against the retained file.
+3. Byte Verification: Performs a byte-for-byte comparison of each candidate inode against the retained inode (once per unique inode, not per path).

-4. Retention Heuristic: The file with the lowest birth time (oldest) is retained.
+4. Retention Heuristic: The inode with the lowest birth time (oldest) is retained.
 Ties are broken by highest hard link count.

-5. Hard Link Replacement (with --fix): Atomically replaces each duplicate with a hard link to the retained file.
+5. Hard Link Replacement (with --fix): Atomically replaces all paths for each duplicate inode with hard links to the retained inode.

 Scan a directory for duplicates (dry run):